-SPRING is a postgraduate research funding competition developed by water@leeds through its Doctoral Research and Training Centre which is open to all postgraduate research students whose research involves some aspect related to water.
+SPRING is a postgraduate research funding competition developed by water@leeds which is open to all postgraduate research students whose research involves some aspect related to water.

-The SPRING award aims to provide additional research funds to research postgraduates to extend the scale and scope of their research projects.
+If it involves water, SPRING could help support a research idea!
+The award aims to provide additional research funds to research postgraduates to extend the scale and scope of their research projects.
 Up to £500 is awarded and winners also receive an invitation to present at water@leeds annual Confluence.

 The competition is open to PGRs from any school or faculty of the University of Leeds: there are no disciplinary boundaries.
-Water does not have to be the central feature of your PhD but must be a part of the project for which you seek funding under this scheme.
+Water does not have to be the central theme of your PhD but must feature in the project you’re proposing for SPRING support.

 See details of all our previous award winners here.

 The award is given on the following criteria: